msysbio/microbetag/docs/basic_usage/abd_and_metadata.md

 ---
-title: Using abundance & metadata
+title      : Using abundance & metadata
-layout: default
+layout     : default
-parent: Cytoscape tutorials
+parent     : Cytoscape tutorials nav_order  : 2
-nav_order: 2
 description: "tutorial using an abundance table and a metadata file as input"
 ---

 # .. using an abundance table and a metadata file